Sunday, November 23, 2008

 >>> Ref.
 VedaBase => SB 4.29.39-40, purport

-Prthu Maharaja heard from Sanat-kumara and became perfect; King Barhisat heard from Narada Muni and became liberated; and the Pracetas got perfection after hearing from Lord Siva and Narada Muni.
-Although these great personalities are very merciful, still they speak only to selected people.
+Prthu Maharaja heard from Sanat-kumara and became perfect; King Barhisat heard from Narada Muni and became liberated; and the Pracetas attained perfection after hearing from Lord Siva and Narada Muni.
+Although these great personalities are very merciful, they speak only to selected people.
 On the other hand, Srila Prabhupada is as powerful as Narada or the Kumaras, but much more merciful, for he is giving everyone the chance to hear from a pure devotee through his books and recorded lectures.
 And it just depends on us to utilize them according to our desire to advance.

 vedo’akhilo dharma-mulam smrti-sile ca tadvidam |